Orocrambus fugitivellus: Taxonomy

 This species was first described by George Hudson in 1950 using a specimen collected by R. D. Dick in 1939 in an area adjacent to Grays River in the Mackenzie country.
 Hudson named the species Crambus fugitivellus.
 In 1975 David Edward Gaskin assigned Crambus fugitivellus to the genus Orocrambus.
 The type specimen of O. fugitivellus is held in the Hudson collection at Museum of New Zealand Te Papa Tongarewa.

 Description

 The larvae of this species have yet to be described.
 The wingspan of the adult male is 18–19 mm.
 In appearance the adult male of O. fuitivellus is similar to O. aethonellus but differs in the more abrupt tapering of its forewings and the very oblique termen.
 The female of the species is brachypterous.

 Distribution

-O. fugitivellus is endemic to New Zealand.
+Orocrambus fugitivellus is endemic to New Zealand.
 The Grays River wetlands in the Mackenzie Basin is the only area where this species has been recorded.
 Male adults of the species have been recorded on wing in February and are active during the day.